github/libprojfs/README.md

 the installation location when running Meson, and finally run the `ninja install` command:
 ```
-meson --prefix=/path/to/install ..
+meson --prefix=/path/to/install .. && \
-ninja
+ninja && \
 ninja install
 ```

-If you are installing into a system location (e.g., `/usr` or `/usr/local`), you will likely need to use `sudo ninja install`.  **Please note** that in this case you should be cautious not to overwrite your distribution's default libfuse v3.x package!
+If you are installing into a system location (e.g., `/usr` or `/usr/local`), you will likely need to use `sudo ninja install`.  **Please note** that in this case you should be *very cautious* not to overwrite your distribution's default libfuse v3.x package!

 Because many distributions still supply libfuse v2.x as their default